Ang-Jasper/Cpe106L-Activities/Cpe106L Lab activity 3/README(activity3).md

 ```

 ```
-1.Copy paste the code from the PDF or on Github
+1.Copy the code from the PDF or on Github
 ```

 ```